MingiJeong/rosbag_image_pcd_exporter/README.md

 # Data Exporter

 This simple node will export pointcloud data and image data to PCD and JPG files respectively.
+The PCD file saving was changed from the original compressedbinaryPCD into PCDAscii.

 The exported data will be saved under the ${HOME} directory of the user under the name `output_YYYYMMDDHHmmSS`.